samblam/StoryMode/cline_docs/progress.md

 ## Progress Status

 The project is in active development with core functionality for user management, survey creation, and sound management implemented.
-Recent work has focused on participant generation features, which require debugging and enhancement.
+Recent work has focused on participant management features, with successful implementation of participant creation, listing, and deletion functionality.

 New development is now focused on:
 1. Implementing participant status management